krishaamer/green-filter-research/research/literature/college.md

 ***Zero Waste Lifestyle*** is the opposite of overconsumption.
 Zero waste suggests people buy in bulk to save.
 Buying in bulk for more savings and to reduce packaging.
 Through group purchases and community investing while also reducing consumption.

 ***Minimalism*** is a movement of people living a simple life.
 This is always going to be a small percentage of people.
 Costa (2018): Finnish socialists: minimalism.
 Tokyo Tokyo Simple Eco Life (2021).

+What are the building blocks of a thriving community?

 ### Empowerment {#empowerment}